coli-saar/coli-saar.github.io/grpo_prm.md

 <b>Background (skip if already familiar with ORMs/PRMs and GRPO)</b>
 </summary>

-  **ORMs and PRMs:** When you train a language model to reason with RL, you have to decide where the reward signal lives.
+  <b>ORMs and PRMs:</b> When you train a language model to reason with RL, you have to decide where the reward signal lives.
 The simplest choice is an ORM, where the model produces a full solution, and we hand back a single scalar for the entire trajectory.
 This is what we see in most RLVR and math-reasoning pipelines: $r = 1$ if the boxed answer matches, $r = 0$ otherwise.

+  <br><br>

   The problem here is credit assignment.
 A long chain of reasoning might be 99% correct and stumble on one arithmetic step, or wander for twenty lines before locking onto the right idea.
 An ORM treats every single token in that trajectory identically: either all the tokens were good ($r = 1$) or all the tokens were bad ($r = 0$).
 A PRM instead scores intermediate steps, so good early reasoning can be rewarded even when the final answer is wrong (or vice-versa).